-105. When using reasonable force in response to risks presented by incidents involving children with SEN or disabilities or with medical conditions, schools and colleges should in considering the risks carefully recognise the additional vulnerability of these groups.
+- Departmental advice for schools is available at Use of Reasonable Force in Schools. - The department believes that the adoption of a 'no contact' policy at a school or 109. college can leave staff unable to fully support and protect their pupils and students.
+It encourages headteachers, principals, governing bodies and proprietors to adopt sensible policies, which allow and support their staff to make appropriate physical contact.
+The decision on whether or not to use reasonable force to control or restrain a child is down to the professional judgement of the staff concerned and should always depend on individual circumstances. - When using reasonable force in response to risks presented by incidents 110. involving children with SEN or disabilities or with medical conditions, schools and colleges should in considering the risks carefully recognise the additional vulnerability of these groups.
 They should also consider their duties under the Equality Act 2010 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty.
 By planning positive and proactive behaviour support, for instance through drawing up individual behaviour plans for more vulnerable children, and agreeing them with parents and carers, schools and colleges can reduce the occurrence of challenging behaviour and the need to use reasonable force.

-&lt;sup>36 advice for schools and advice for further and higher education.
+&lt;sup>36 Advice for Schools and Advice for Further and Higher Education.